Instrument CLI Scripts

 Instrumenting Long-Running Scripts (Daemons, Worker)

-You can only instrument long running scripts with Tideways, when they perform subtasks similar to requests in a sequence, one at a time.
-Tideways will not work as expected if you have multiple tasks/requests running at the same time, for example when using React-PHP.
+You should only instrument long running scripts with Tideways, when they perform subtasks similar to requests in a sequence, one at a time.

 Long running use-cases that work with Tideways: